Chirag-Naik666/DataScience_Portfolio/README.md

 ### Overview of all my data-science projects.
-Click on the project title to go to the project's github repository
+Click on the project title to redirect to the project's github repository

 # [Project 1- MLR](https://github.com/Chirag-Naik666/MLR)
 ### Multiple linear regression model predicting the life expectancy using the life expectancy dataset.